JeschkeLab/DeerLab-Matlab/docsrc/source/examples.rst

 Example scripts
 =========================================

+.. note:: Couldn't find what you were looking for? `Add a request <https://github.com/JeschkeLab/DeerLab/issues/112>`_ for a new example/tutorial and it will considered for the next release.

 Here is a collection of example scripts for the use of DeerLab.
 You can also find them in the ``examples`` subfolder in the DeerLab folder.

 .. toctree: